SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 ## Release 9.1 Upgrade Notes
 **Custom measures feature has been dropped**
-The custom measures feature, which was previously deprecated, has been removed. ([SONAR-10762)[https://jira.sonarsource.com/browse/SONAR-10762]).
+The custom measures feature, which was previously deprecated, has been removed. ([SONAR-10762](https://jira.sonarsource.com/browse/SONAR-10762)).

+**Deprecated WebAPI endpoints and parameters removal** The WebAPI endpoints and parameters deprecated during the 7.X release cycle have been removed.
+For a complete list of removed endpoints and parameters see [SONAR-15313](https://jira.sonarsource.com/browse/SONAR-15313).

 ## Release 9.0 Upgrade Notes
 **Scanners require Java 11**